Itinerary for young people

 Would you like to know all about Tintin, the Smurfs and other cartoon heros?
 Then head for the Belgian Comic Strip Centre.
 And that’s not all, because the centre is housed in one of Brussels' Art Nouveau jewels () designed by famous architect and pioneer of Art Nouveau, Victor Horta.

 In Brussels, beer is as popular as comic strips () and you only need to visit Delirium Café to realise this is true!
 The huge range of top-quality beers stocked here (more than 2,400!) will surprise you and will immerse you in the great local ambiance.

 If your visit to the magnificent medieval The Grand-Place in Brussels (BRUXELLES) has made you hungry, lunch at the “Cercle des Voyageurs” (“Travellers’ Circle”) is what you need.
 In addition to good value, delicious food, this establishment regularly organises cultural events, film screenings and conferences dedicated to travel.

 Around Brussels by bike

 Cyclocity the city’s bicycle hire scheme has bicycles for hire every 300m around the city.
 It’s an ideal way to travel from the city centre to the European district, less than half-an-hour away by bike!
-The huge glass buildings housing the EUROPEAN PARLIAMENT (UE PARLEMENT), the EUROPEAN COMMISSION (BRUXELLES) and the European Council are grouped together just 1.5km from the historic centre.
+The huge glass buildings housing the The European Parliament in Brussels (UE PARLEMENT), the EUROPEAN COMMISSION (BRUXELLES) and the European Council are grouped together just 1.5km from the historic centre.
 This architectural contrast perfectly sums up the city.

 The Leopold Park behind the European Parliament is a reminder that Brussels has nearly 28m² of green space per resident.
 Enjoy a walk through the park to the Place Jourdan where you can buy freshly-cooked chips, reputedly the best in the city, at Maison Antoine!